(Güllaç - Ottoman Kitchen)

-Boil the milk with sugar and vanilla extract for a couple minutes.
-In a round tray the same size as a Gullac leaf, pour in a half cup of the milk.
-Place one leaf on in the tray and pour more milk on top, until the leaf is completely soaked.
+Boil the milk with sugar and vanilla extract for a couple of minutes.
+In a round tray of the same size as Gullac leaves, pour in a half cup of the milk.
+Place one leaf in the tray and pour more milk on top until the leaf is completely soaked.
 Continue this process until you finish the 6th leaf.

-Spread 150 g of the pistachios on top of the 6th leaf evenly.
+Spread 150 g pistachios on top of the 6th leaf evenly.
 Place the 7th leaf on top and continue the same process above until you use all 12 leaves.
-Make sure all the Gullac leaves are soaked with the milk and that there are no dry spots.
+Make sure all the Gullac leaves are soaked with milk and that there are no dry spots.

 *If you wish, you can use crushed walnuts for the filling instead of pistachios.
 However, because the walnuts leave their colour in milk, you'll have to finish Gullac within a day or two in this case.

 You can find Gullac leaves at Turkish grocery stores.
-I had no trouble finding some in Toronto, Canada.
+I had no trouble finding some in Toronto.

-Güllaç, whose name comes from "güllü" (rosewater-flavored) and "aş" (soup), is a Ramadan miracle that is light on the stomach as well as easy and pleasant to consume.
+Güllaç, whose name comes from "güllü" (rosewater-flavored) and "aş" (soup), is a Ramadan miracle that is light for the stomach as well as easy and pleasant to consume.